Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 In short, working out how you want to run YOUR business, which is probably different to the person giving the advice.

-However, I’d now categorise this approach as mentorship.
+However, I can now understand the value of this approach if I consider it as mentorship.

-It’s a valuable approach and can be the best choice for some people who have similar business models and backgrounds as the mentor.
+It’s a valuable approach and can be the best choice for some people who have a very similar type of business, lifestyle and/ or background as the mentor.

 In fact, I can now see that part of what I do with my clients is mentorship.
 For example, if someone wants to know how to use video for LinkedIn, I have lots of experience to share on that topic.
 Will my approach work for everyone?
 No. And that’s where I have to bring in a more coaching approach.